HadrianDeveloper/HadrianDeveloper/README.md

 ### Hi there 👋

+- 🌱 After 8 years in a senior Product Manager role in government, I’m now training to become a full stack engineer with Javascript as my primary language.

 <!--
 **HadrianDeveloper/HadrianDeveloper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.